banner

 Spidrid in 'clockwise walk' gait

 The diagram on the ground shows which legs are on the floor at any moment, and therefore forms a 'support diagram'.
-For a slow moving animal the centre of gravity should be poised over the support diagram, or else the animal will fall.
+For a slow moving animal the centre of gravity should always be poised over the support diagram, or else the animal will fall.
 As you can see, there are four ot five legs on the grond at any moment, so there is no risk of falling with this gait.

 Spidrid in paired gait

 The same spridrid is here shown with another gait.
 Now there are four pairs of two legs, each moving in unison.
 The pairs are 25% of a cycle apart in phase.
-The pairs consist of oppositely placed legs: legs 1 and 5 form a pair, as do 2 and 6, 3 and 7, and 4 and eight.
+The pairs consist of oppositely placed legs: legs 1 and 5 form a pair, as do 2 and 6, 3 and 7, and 4 and 8.
 By adjusting the phase differences between pairs the spidrid can adjust the support diagram.
 There are still four legs on the ground and the animal is unlikely to fall.

 spidrid

-Spidrid with 'transverse predilection' gait
+Spidrid with a 'transverse predilection' gait

 Spidrid in 'longitudinal predilection' gait